PRP Education

 How PRP Works for the Knee

 The knee is one of the most researched and responsive joints for PRP therapy.
-This joint bears your body weight, absorbs daily strain, and is vulnerable to age-related degeneration and injury.
+Since it bears your body’s weight and absorbs daily impact, even mild degeneration can cause pain and limited mobility.

 • Mild to moderate osteoarthritis